National Parks Near Atlanta

 Check Out Our Great Smoky Mountains National Park 4K Film

 This video is the culmination of two weeks exploring Great Smoky Mountains National Park.
 We chose Great Smoky Mountains as our second park because of it’s extraordinary display of fall colors, it’s incredibly diverse wildlife population, and it’s importance as the most visited national park in the country.
-This film was shot entirely in 4K UHD.

 We chose to capture this park in the Fall as it is home to one of the most wonderful displays of fall foliage on the planet.
 Fall is also a wonderful time to watch the elk rutting season and experience cooler, less humid temperatures.